 Making a political statement with gardening may seem a bit much, but it can be a fun and beautiful addition to the landscape.
 A red, white and blue garden is about so much more than a partisan statement.
 It is an expression of love and devotion to the land in which you live.

 American flag flowers may be perennials, annuals or an entire bulb garden.
 You may even opt for bushes with colorful leaves and blooms.
 Choose an area where the bed will be seen and where flowers will get appropriate light.
-Amend the soil as needed
+Amend the soil as needed and then it’s time to select red, white and blue flowers or plants.

 Using petunias as the base provides an affordable and easy way to build a USA flower garden.
 There are solid or striped, single or double petals, and even creeping petunias in each of our patriotic hues.
 They make the ultimate American flag flowers, which will grow and blend together in a tapestry salute to our pennant.